YueLiPicasso/intro_ocaml/OCanren_exercises/JeepProblem/typeplay/README.md

  end
 ```

-It actually is a necessity to make `move` polymorphic, so that its value
+It actually is a necessity to make `move` polymorphic.
+Since value
-constructors (like `Forward`) can accept arguments from both the logic domain
+constructors of `move` have arguments, it hass the need of moving the
-and the functional domain, which are  distinguished by their types, thus
+arguments between the logic domain and the functional domain.
+Values in these
- allowing the same user-type data to reside in different
+domains have distinct types, so we must let  value constructors
- domains.
+(like `Forward`) to have polymorphic  argument type.